abinit/abinit/doc/mkdocs-user-guide/respfn.md

 The two integer numbers are the number of the moved atom, which will be noted "ipert", and the number of the axis of the unit cell, which will be noted "idir". "ipert" for phonon perturbation can have values between 1 and [[natom]], "idir" can have values between 1 and 3.

 The set of all possible phonon perturbations for one wavevector has thus (3*[[natom]]) elements.
 From this basis set, all phonons can be constructed by linear combination.
 The set of atoms to be moved in one dataset of ABINIT is determined by the input variable [[rfatpol]].
 The set of directions to be considered in one dataset of ABINIT is determined by the input variable [[rfdir]].
 The wavevector to be considered in one dataset of ABINIT is determined by the input variables [[nqpt]], [[qpt]], and [[qptnrm]].

-_If you follow the tutorial, you should go back to the tutorial window now._

 The perturbations of the **electric field** type are